 Osteochondral allograft transplantation (OCA) is for a single focal lesion that is greater than two square cm.
 It heals more quickly than MACI and requires donor tissue.
 There is a lot of overlap in their indications.

-Full recovery for both Cartiheal and osteochondral allograft is about 6 months.
+Full recovery for both Cartiheal and osteochondral allograft is about six months.

 Cartiheal is still fairly new, so I can’t say which is better.
-An osteochondral allograft can be around the same recovery time, with success rates of about 85%.
+An osteochondral allograft can have around the same recovery time and has success rates of about 85%.

-No, these are generally not worth it as there is no data to support it.
+No, these are generally not worth it, as there is no data to support them.

 Since I already have residents and fellows observing at the Hospital for Special Surgery (HSS), I typically cannot accommodate additional observers.